-- 1. All the evidence previously in the file (the individual's original allegation and any estimates from knowledgeable sources). - 2.
-Any additional evidence the individual wishes to submit, including evidence that the individual's ownership interest in the property is worth less than the total value of the property divided by the number of owners. - 3.
+- 1. All the evidence previously in the file, including but not limited to the individual's original allegation, any tax assessment notices and any estimates from knowledgeable sources, - 2.
+Any additional evidence the individual wishes to submit, including but not limited to evidence that the individual's ownership interest in the property is worth less than the total value of the property divided by the number of owners, and - 3.
 Any other facts the RO has about the property or about market conditions where it is located.

-The rebuttal must be supported by a preponderance of the evidence (which may require one or more additional estimates from knowledgeable sources).
+The rebuttal must be supported by a preponderance of the evidence which may require one or more additional estimates from knowledgeable sources.

-301.01.08B DEVELOP EQUITY VALUE
+301.01.08D DEVELOP EQUITY VALUE

-The allegation of an encumbrance on the property (any legal debt, such as a mortgage, lien, loan, purchase contract, etc.) must be supported with evidence of:
+For both SSI and liberalized policy, the allegation of an encumbrance on the property (any legal debt, such as a mortgage, lien, loan, purchase contract, etc.) must be supported with evidence of: